NLnetLabs/cascade/doc/manual/source/before-you-start.rst

 Cascade consists of three, possibly four, pieces:

-- The cascaded daemon, receiving zone data, signing it, and serving the signed result, with support for approval "gates" during the processing pipeline to allow you to use your preferred solutions to verify the unsigned and/or signed zone before publishing it.
+- The :program:`cascaded` daemon, receiving zone data, signing it, and serving the signed result, with support for approval "gates" during the processing pipeline to allow you to use your preferred solutions to verify the unsigned and/or signed zone before publishing it.